Fidelisesq/DeepSeekR1-AWS-GitHubActions-Terraform/documentations.md

 ## 8. Conclusion

 Deploying the DeepSeek Model R1 on AWS using Terraform and GitHub Actions was a rewarding experience.
 It not only streamlined the deployment process but also provided a scalable and secure infrastructure.
-By automating the deployment pipeline, I ensured consistency and repeatability, making it easier to manage and update the infrastructure in the future.
+By automating the deployment pipeline, I ensured consistency and repeatability, thereby making it easier to manage and update the infrastructure in the future.